Annual audit letters

 The annual audit letter summarises key findings from across the range of the auditor’s work and responsibilities under statue and the Code.
 It covers the work carried out by the auditors since the previous letter was issued.
 It should provide a clear, readily understandable commentary on the results of the auditor’s work and highlight any issues that the auditor wishes to draw to the attention of the public.
-The annual audit letter is a public facing document and should be written for a wider audience because it will be published by the audited body.

 Annual audit letters for years before 2014/15 were published by the Audit Commission and are available here.

 The appointed auditor is required to consider whether to issue a report in the public interest on any significant matter coming to his or her notice in the course of an audit, and to bring it to the attention of the audited body and the public.

 The following public interest reports for principal local government bodies have been published after 1 April 2015: